19 August - 22 September 2020

 - the department’s plan for how the applicant can continue to develop their scientific career and competence during and after the grant period.

-The document may cover no more than 2 A4 pages, and shall be in English.You can download the template for the invitation from the administrating organisation here (word, 40.3 kB).
+The document may cover no more than 2 A4 pages, and shall be in English.You can download the template for the invitation from the administrating organisation here Word, 40.3 kB, opens in new window.
+(Word, 40.3 kB).

 Invitation from host department abroad